 Narrator: One of Dr Stieg’s former patients learned about the profound connection between art and the brain through firsthand experience.
 Nancy had been trained as a professional artist, but it wasn’t until she experienced a devastating stroke that she learned that the arts could be good medicine.

 My friends also brought in copies of different photos.
 They made a photo wall.
 I was able to look at the wall, see my friends, and in a way, that was getting me through these intense, serious ICU days.
-After I was released, I started to realize that I had these moments of euphoria, and they came when I was looking at things.
+After I was released, I had these moments of euphoria, and they came when I was looking at things.

 It is a type of wonderment.
 I absolutely loved it!